paulharshbarger/paulharshbarger.github.io/aboutme.md

 ---
 layout: page
-title: My website
+title: Paul Louis Harshbarger
-subtitle: This is where I will tell my friends way too much about me
+subtitle: A little bit about me
-use-site-title: true

 ---

 The following facts are about me: